I know what you want!

 Ensure you have systems in place to increase search engine traffic.

-- Local SEO – Creating content on your website, having systems around that, and getting links back to your website from other relevant websites, targeting pages for the right keywords, and making technical edits for structure and meta titles and description.
+- Local SEO – Creating content on your HVAC business website, having systems around that, and getting links back to your website from other relevant websites, targeting pages for the right keywords, and making technical edits for structure and meta titles and description.

 - PPC for your most lucrative keywords – The important point here is that keeping your ad budget TIGHT for only the terms that are most likely to turn into business is the key here.
 Google does it’s best to spend your budget, on whatever it can.
 How to keep it tight?
 Add negative keywords every week, and use options like ‘expanded exact match’ to ensure all words need to be present for an ad to show.